patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/banner/banner.md

 ## Usage

 PatternFly offers 5 different banner types detailed below.
 We suggest that users adopt one of these 5 colors, as they’ve been tested with their text colors for accessibility.
 However, if colors outside of these variations are used, we encourage manually checking color contrast to ensure the banner text is accessible.
+The text can be positioned on the left, middle, and/or right of the banner.

 <img src="./img/banner-types.png" alt="5 different types of banners" width="744" />